 It is a fact known to every marketer – customers are drawn to experiences, which in turn, makes them loyal to a brand.

-Data surrounding individual customers was used to create an engaging experience to attract them back to the e-store.
+Data on individual customers was used to create an engaging experience that would attract them back to the e-store.

-Now, with AI in the picture, and its ability to analyze vast chunks of data at very high speeds, the personalization of goods has taken on a whole new meaning.
+Now, with AI in the picture, its ability to analyze vast amounts of data at very high speeds has given personalization of goods a whole new meaning.

-AI techniques help recognize patterns, learn from them, and churn out hyper-personalization recommendations for customers.
+AI techniques help recognize patterns, learn from them, and churn out hyper-personalized recommendations for customers.

-What’s more, AI can analyze customer sentiments across various social media channels, and also match customer profiles to their social experiences regarding a particular product.
+What’s more, AI can analyze customer sentiment across various social media channels and match customer profiles to their social experiences with a particular product.

 It can perceive what a shopper’s style is and adapt product recommendations in real-time, even as the customer shops.

-Such AI-generated output is then being used by some retailers to offer products that will appeal to an individual customer’s taste.
+Some retailers are then using such AI-generated output to offer products that will appeal to an individual customer’s taste.

-AI, at every stage of a customer journey, will offer gains to a retailer as well as its customers.
+At every stage of a customer journey, AI will offer gains for retailers and their customers alike.

 Visual Search